Seirdy/seirdy.one/content/about/uses.md

 This website
 ------------

-I use multiple aforementioned tools (Neovim, bmake, sd) for routine tasks when building seirdy.one.
+I use multiple aforementioned tools (Neovim, bmake, sd, etc.) for routine tasks when building seirdy.one.

 ### Make content